skydeo/ps4-ffxiv-screenshot-timer/README.md

 ¹ 'Stored' in a non-sortable way using the stupid US MM-DD-YYYY notation.

 ² I guess most UNIX systems don't care about file creation time, on access and modified times.
 The file creation time will be set if the modified time is before present.

+TODO
+* Make it work with videos.
+For some unknown reason, there are at least 3 different formats of video file names over the years.
+Shouldn't be hard, but need to add flags and test.